deeptools/deepTools/README.md

 	$ cd deepTools
 	$ python setup.py install

+DeepTools relies on other software to run properly. *Please edit the following file to suit your needs*: config/deepTools.cfg

 By default, the script will install python library and executable codes globally, which means you need to be root or administrator of